-It is important that everyone understands that while we are happy to help in a real emergency, parents/carers cannot assume that it is acceptable to turn up late without notifying child's coach.
-All parents/carers will be expected to adhere to this policy to help with safeguarding your child.
+It is important that everyone understands that the Club is committed to the welfare all children and young people who are part of our Academy, but it is not acceptable parents and carers to be late without notifying child’s coach.
+All parents/carers will be expected to adhere to this policy to help with safeguarding your child

 Parents of children starting with the Notts County academy are asked to provide specific information which is kept in our data file in the office including:

 - Home address and telephone number of parents/ carers

 - Mobile telephone number

 - Names and telephone numbers of adults who are authorised by the parents/carers to collect their child from training and games i.e. childminder, relative, neighbour

 - Information about any person who has been denied legal access to the child